lostRating/dolomite-margin/README.md

 All production smart contracts are tested and have the vast majority of line and branch coverage.

+This repository uses an older version of [solidity-coverage](https://github.com/sc-forks/solidity-coverage/tree/v0.6.4) to match the needs of using older versions of Truffle + Ganache.

+To run code coverage, first start an instance of the local RPC using `npm run coverage_node`

+Then, run test coverage script in a separate terminal instance: `npm run coverage`.
+Note, this script takes a long time to execute!

 ### Vulnerability Disclosure Policy

 The disclosure of security vulnerabilities helps us ensure the security of all DolomiteMargin users.